Starbots-creative/stoke-on-trent-college/README.md

 <br>

 > ### Gotcha! -
 > This is the simplest way to install the latest version of Node.
 However, if you do decide to persue a career in developemnt you could eventually run into a legacy issue where you are working on a site with an old version of node which wont work on your system.
 To mitigate this you can install Node using something called Node Version Mananger (NVM).
-This allows you to download multiple versions of node and fire them up for differnt projects.
+This allows you to download multiple versions of node and fire them up for different projects.
 For the pupose of this exersize we will only be using the very latest technologies so we dont need to change version however its worth noting for future if you are interested in a career in developlent.
 <br>

 We will also be using yarn as our package manager so once you have node installed run: